Difference between levothyroxine and thyroxine

 • Triiodothyronine (T3): T3 is the more biologically active form of thyroid hormone.
 It is produced in smaller amounts compared to T4 but has a more potent effect on metabolism and energy regulation.

-See also Levothyroxine xanax interaction
+See also Levothyroxine bijsluiter

 Thyroid hormones exert their effects by binding to thyroid hormone receptors located in various tissues throughout the body.
 These receptors regulate gene expression and cellular processes, influencing metabolism, growth, and development.